JusticeWheelwright/chatroom/readme.md

 This program was developed using Visual studio code and python.
 The only required import for this program is the socket library.

+Notably this program also needs two computers to run.
+Or at least 1 on a virtual machine.

 # Useful Websites

 * [socket documentation](https://docs.python.org/3.6/library/socket.html)